shog-ai/shoggoth/src/docs/md/docs.md

 This documentation is a work in progress.
 It is not complete and may contain outdated information as Shoggoth is rapidly evolving.

 Please be aware that Shoggoth is a public network!
-This means anything uploaded will be accessible by anybody on the network.
+This means anything added to the network will be accessible by anybody on the network.

 <div id="installation"></div>

 ## Installation

+<div id="supported-platforms"></div>

 ### Supported Platforms

-Shoggoth currently supports only Linux and macOS operating systems.
-Windows support is still in development.
+Shoggoth currently supports Linux, macOS, and Windows (only with WSL).

 <div id="download-precompiled-binaries"></div>

 ### Download Precompiled Binaries

 You can download Shoggoth from [https://shog.ai/download.html](https://shog.ai/download.html).
-Once the download is complete, verify the checksum with the following command to ensure it was not tampered with in transit:
+Once the download is complete, verify the file hash with the following command to ensure it was not tampered with in transit:

 ```bash
 sha256sum shoggoth-v0.2.1-Linux-x86_64.zip
 ```

-Ensure that the printed checksum is the same as the one displayed on the download page.
+Ensure that the hash is the same as the one displayed on the download page.

 Extract the zip archive into your home directory: